assadzakir/learn-k8s/01-dockerize-nodeapp/README.md

 mands into the shell.
  -t , which allocates a pseudo terminal (TTY).

-# EXPLORING THE CONTAINER FROM WITHIN
+# Exploring the container from within

 ps aux

-# EXIT THE SHELL
+# Exit the shell

 $ exit